winem/check_linux_mtu/README.md

 # check_linux_mtu
-Nagios and Icinga2 plugin to check the MTU of an interface on a Linux host and throw and alarm if the configured MTU does not match the desired MTU.
+Nagios and Icinga2 plugin to check the MTU of an interface on a Linux host and throw and alarm if the configured MTU deviates from the desired MTU.

 ## Dependencies
 This plugin requires: